kylehkhsu/cactus-maml/README.md

 ```

 ### Data
-The Omniglot splits with ACAI and BiGAN encodings and MNIST splits with ACAI encodings used for the results in the paper are available [here](https://drive.google.com/open?id=1_VCrehk8FXz4inMMb4u3ZYuRovHTfAoQ).
+The Omniglot splits with ACAI and BiGAN encodings, MNIST splits with ACAI encodings, and miniImageNet splits with DeepCluster encodings used for the results in the paper are available [here](https://drive.google.com/open?id=1SbJQQ56FqfJVgy2DMynR60IH_bQHjW5m).
 Download and extract the archive's contents into this directory.

 Unfortunately, due to licensing issues, I am not at liberty to re-distribute the miniImageNet or CelebA datasets.
 The code for these datasets is still presented for posterity.